top of page

 Southern Style Biscuits (Flaky, Buttery & Easy to Make)

 There’s something downright magical about a batch of warm, homemade Southern biscuits fresh out of the oven.
 Golden on the outside, soft and tender inside, and full of buttery layers — they’re the heart of Southern comfort food.
-And if you’re craving a full Southern supper, serve them alongside my Classic Pot Roast — tender beef, rich gravy, and the perfect partner for these buttery biscuits.
+And if you’re craving a full Southern supper, serve them alongside Classic Pot Roast — tender beef, rich gravy, and the perfect partner for these buttery biscuits.

-Perfect for breakfast with sausage gravy, a side to fried chicken, or simply slathered with butter and honey, these biscuits are simple, quick, and pure perfection.
+Perfect for breakfast with Sausage Gravy, a side to Fried Chicken, or simply slathered with butter and honey, these biscuits are simple, quick, and pure perfection.

 Recipe Card